 If you’d like someone to guide you through the process of applying for SNAP, help is available.
 Click here and type your ZIP code in the box on the left to get started.

-To find other veterans benefits that can help you be healthier, more independent, and more financially secure, check out our guide 18 Benefits for Veterans: Helping Our Nation’s Heroes.
+To find other veterans benefits that can help you be healthier and more independent, check out our guide 18 Benefits for Veterans: Helping Our Nation’s Heroes.

 Sources